 Since we move slowly, one step at a time, and gently guide you through each step, and since you will have daily help and support, making progress is not difficult.

-We are located almost directly off the northern loop of the freeway (101) and access to the Institute is easy.
-Please use Google Earth to map out exactly where we are: 2058 E. Topeka Dr. 85024.
-However, living on the other end of the city – which could be 100 miles away -- will prohibit you from taking part in the therapy program – and participation is important to overcoming social anxiety.
+We are located directly off the northern loop of the freeway (101) and access to the Institute is easy.
+You can map out exactly where we are: Living on the other end of the city – which could be 100 miles away -- will prohibit you from taking part in the program, so if you are moving in, this is a word to the wise.

 Our groups consist only of people with social anxiety.
 The groups are friendly and highly therapeutic.
 Working together with other people like you adds a tremendous amount of proactivity to the program.
 You will always have the encouragement and support of Dr. Richards and staff.
 Plus, you will always be surrounded by your group members who will help you when needed just as you will help them.
 Your decision to actively and persistently work on overcoming social anxiety will change your life.

 The first group meeting covers sessions #1-4 in the online therapy series, "Overcoming Social Anxiety: Step by Step".
 It is imperative people be conversant with the therapy and have a good understanding of it.
 Having this cognitive understanding and knowledge will allow you to make more efficient and faster progress in the group.